Wouldn’t it be great if after adding a new post to your WordPress site, the following happened … just from your post address:

 “Pretty” URLs, or search engine-friendly URLs, are created by adding one or more ‘tags’ in the Custom Structure field:

 - %postname% – A correctly formatted version of the post title.
-For example, if your post title is ”It Ain’t Worth Doin’ No More!”, the postname tag will convert this into “it-aint-worth-doin-no-more” (all letters converted to lower case and exclamation symbols deleted) in the URL.
-Tip: You can edit this wording in the post slug field on the Add/Edit Post/Page screens.
+For example, if the post title is ”It Ain’t Worth Doin’ No More!”, the postname tag will convert this into “it-aint-worth-doin-no-more” (all characters converted to lower case and no exclamation marks) in the URL.
+Tip: You can edit the URL text in the post slug field on the Add/Edit Post/Page screens.

 - %category% – A sanitized version of the category name.
 Nested sub-categories appear as nested directories in the URI (Uniform Resource Identifier – the string of characters used in the URL).
 Tip: You can edit this text in the category slug field in the New/Edit Category screens.